dominikh/go-tools/staticcheck/README.md

   it to `x`.
 - Checks that comparing sliced strings won't always return the same result due to mismatching lengths.
+- Checks that values in http.Header are accessed by canonicalized keys.

 Additionally, if the `-dubious` flag is used, the following possibly wrong constructs will be flagged: